 Cell Stress and Biophysical Oncology Ph.D.
 Track

-• Biochemical and genetic investigation of stress-response pathways in cancer cells.
+• Biochemical and genetic investigation of stress-response pathways in normal and cancer cells.

 • Molecular mechanisms of carcinogenesis.